corefan/xenko-docs/manual/input/gestures.md

 To turn on gesture recognition:

 1. Create an instance of the configuration class for the gesture you want to recognize.
-For example, for the drag gesture, create an instance of [GestureConfigDrag](xref:SiliconStudio.Xenko.Input.GestureConfigDrag).
+For example, for the drag gesture, create an instance of @'xref:SiliconStudio.Xenko.Input.GestureConfigDrag'.
 2. Configure the class parameters.
-3. Add the gesture configuration to the [ActivatedGestures](xref:SiliconStudio.Xenko.Input.InputManager.ActivatedGestures) collection.
+3. Add the gesture configuration to the @'SiliconStudio.Xenko.Input.InputManager.Gestures' collection.

 > [!Warning]
 > After you activate recognition for a gesture, you can't modify the gesture's parameters.
-If you need to do this, delete the gesture from the [ActivatedGestures](xref:SiliconStudio.Xenko.Input.InputManager.ActivatedGestures) collection and create a new entry with new parameters.
+If you need to do this, delete the gesture from the @'SiliconStudio.Xenko.Input.InputManager.Gestures' collection and create a new entry with new parameters.

 ### Turn off gesture recognition

-Delete the gesture from the [ActivatedGestures](xref:SiliconStudio.Xenko.Input.InputManager.ActivatedGestures) collection.
+Delete the gesture from the @'SiliconStudio.Xenko.Input.InputManager.Gestures' collection.

 ## Gesture recognition

-When the input system detects a gesture, it adds a [GestureEvent](xref:SiliconStudio.Xenko.Input.GestureEvent) to the list of [GestureEvents](xref:SiliconStudio.Xenko.Input.InputManager.GestureEvents).
+When the input system detects a gesture, it adds a @'SiliconStudio.Xenko.Input.GestureEvent' to the list of @'SiliconStudio.Xenko.Input.InputManager.GestureEvents'.
 The event contains information about the gesture and its state, such as its location and the number of fingers used.

 > [!Note]
 > Each gesture has its own associated gesture event class (see below).

-The [GestureEvent.Type](xref:SiliconStudio.Xenko.Input.GestureEvent.Type) field indicates which gesture has been recognized.
+The @'SiliconStudio.Xenko.Input.GestureEvent.Type' field indicates which gesture has been recognized.
 You can then cast the base gesture event into the gesture-specific event type to have gesture-type-specific information about the event.

 Xenko can detect several gestures simultaneously, so the event list can contain more than one item in an update.

 The list is cleared with every update, so you don't need to clear it manually.
-Gesture events not analyzed during a frame turn are lost.

 ## Configure gestures

-In the [GestureConfig](xref:SiliconStudio.Xenko.Input.GestureConfig) classes, you can configure parameters including:
+In the @'SiliconStudio.Xenko.Input.GestureConfig' classes, you can configure parameters including:
 * the number of fingers the gesture uses
 * the number and duration of taps the gesture uses
 * the gesture direction